 Teachers and administrators at The Christ School will monitor and supervise students to ensure that uses are secure and follow the Technology Code of Conduct.
-Administrators have the right to view and examine any information on the school's devices and those that students may be allowed to bring to school in order to further the health, safety, discipline, or security of any student or member of The Christ School community.
+Administrators have the right to view and examine any information on any devices that students may be allowed to bring to school in order to further the health, safety, discipline, or security of any student or member of The Christ School community.